phlcrny/CCMLogs/readme.md

 Get-CCMLog -LogName "AppDiscovery"
 # Retrieves the AppDiscovery log of the local machine

+Get-CCMLog -LogName "AppEnforce" -Count 10
+# Retrieves 10 entries from the AppEnforce log of the local machine

 Get-CCMLog -LogName "AppIntentEval", "AppDiscovery", "AppEnforce" | Out-GridView
 # Retrieves the 'AppIntentEval', 'AppDiscovery' and 'AppEnforce' log entries and outputs to Out-GridView for interactive search, sorting etc.